ndl-ntu/ndl-ntu.github.io/contact.md

 {% include notification.html
 message=" **Important info for prospective students**

+PhD **scholarship opportunities** for Jan/Aug 2024 admission.

+Research areas: Conductive Bridge Random Access Memory and Semiconductor Devices for Neuromorphic Computing

+We are looking for dedicated PhD student researchers.
+Interested?
+Contact us.

-NTU application course of next semester (**Year 23-24 Semester 2**) will be open on 1st Jun to 31 Jul.
+NTU application course of next semester (**Year 23-24 Semester 2**) is open from 1st Jun to 31 Jul.

 Please refer to [NTU Admission](https://www.ntu.edu.sg/admissions/graduate/radmissionguide) for application or contact us for more information."